 The most common cause of a derangement is "for no apparent reason".
 In other words there is not an incident of trauma that can remembered that caused the pain.
 Most derangements are an accumulation of wear and tear and small traumas and postural stresses that deform tissue over a long period of time, called Tissue Deformation.
 The four most common causes are:

 The internal tissues of joints, such as discs, can rip and tear and become bunched up causing pain, loss of motion, and when the damage encroaches on spinal nerves or the spinal cord, it can cause neurological symptoms such as numbness, paresthesia and radiating pain into the arms or legs.
 Although this model uses the spinal disc as the model, the concept can be used for any joint in the body.
+See the process of how a herniated disc or a bulged disc react with different movements.

 When the disc tissue is damaged (deranged), normal everyday movements can cause pain, loss of motion and avoidance of moving in that direction.